Hagelin helps Penguins rally past Hurricanes

 The Penguins have won three straight and four of five.
 They have points in 10 consecutive home games and are 11-1-2 in December.

-Matt Murray started for Pittsburgh and stopped 25 of 27 shots before Marc-Andre Fleury replaced him for the start of the third period.
-Fleury made 19 saves for his 11th win.
+Matt Murray started for Pittsburgh and stopped 25 of 27 shots before leaving with a lower-body injury.
+Sullivan didn't have an update on his condition.
+Marc-Andre Fleury replaced Murray for the start of the third period and made 19 saves for his 11th win.

+''I thought Marc-Andre came in and did a terrific job and made some big saves in the third period,'' Sullivan said. ''That's not easy to do when you're sitting on the bench, to have the focus he had to make those timely saves.''

 Lee Stempniak scored his seventh goal and Elias Lindholm his third for the Hurricanes, who ended a three-game winning streak.
-Cam Ward stopped 23 shots for Carolina.
+Cam Ward stopped 23 shots.

+''You always want to win or at least get a point,'' Lindholm said. ''We were kind of sloppy in the second and third period and they scored two goals.''

 Crosby scored in a season-high fifth straight game and has 11 goals this month.
 He has five goals and nine points during a six-game point streak.
 Penguins defenseman Justin Schultz had an assist and now has 18 points in his last 15 games.